counterfactual/monorepo/packages/node/plugin.md

 Note that because plugins can be registered and mappings are created to Apps _per Node_ instance, _one channel's participants who are operating their respective nodes can register different plugins to sign their approvals for the same App, reflective of each participant's risk profile_.

-## Flow: Node's interaction with the Plugin
+## Flow: `Node`'s interaction with the Plugin

 - ### How is a plugin registered?

-  - The Node will have a method on it called `registerPlugin` which accepts
+  - The `Node` will have a method on it called `registerPlugin` which accepts
     - an `appDefinitionAddress`
     - PluginParams: TODO: parameters such as which providers to use for uninstalling?
     - The plugin instance that executes the calls for the above described methods
-  - The Node then keeps a mapping of AppInstances to pluginID so that it can execute the relevant plugin's functions per AppInstance as described above
+  - The `Node` then keeps a mapping of App to plugin so that it can execute the relevant plugin's functions per instance of the corresponding App as described above

-- ### Where in the Node does a plugin's `onProposedInstall` get called?
+- ### Where in the `Node` does a plugin's `onProposedInstall` get called?

   - This is called when the counter party receives an install proposal.
-The plugin is looked up via the mapping that the Node holds.
+The plugin is looked up via the mapping that the `Node` holds.
 The parameters of this proposal are relayed to the plugin, which executes its logic to determine whether the proposal should be accepted and the AppInstance be installed.

-- ### Where in the Node does a plugin's `onProposedNewState` get called?
+- ### Where in the `Node` does a plugin's `onProposedNewState` get called?
-  - When the counter party receives a new state proposal, the parameters can be relayed to the plugin so it can determine whether the new state can be accepted or not.
+  - This function is registered to a hook called `OP_VALIDATE_STATE_PROPOSAL` which gets executed as the step before the `OP_SIGN` operation in the `UpdateState` protocol.
+When the counter party receives a new state proposal, the parameters are relayed to this function so it can determine whether the new state can be accepted (signed) or not.

 * ### Implementation strategy
   - The first use case driving the implementation of this feature is the FreeBalance being updateable to provide the functionality of a bidirectional payment app.